 For Walt Disney World first-timers, a full day at Disney’s Hollywood Studios is probably a good idea.
 Before making a decision, you should read our 1-Day Disney’s Hollywood Studios Itinerary and see how much of that appeals to you.
 With a handful of stage shows and several great table service restaurants, it’s still very possible to have a satisfying first-visit to DHS.

-There are a couple of ways to approach an evening in Disney’s Hollywood Studios.
+If you’re fine forgoing Star Wars: Rise of the Resistance, there a couple of ways to approach a half-day in the park.
 The more conservative option is booking FastPass+ for Disney’s Hollywood Studios, rope dropping another park, and doing as many attractions as possible with minimal via standby before Park Hopping to DHS once crowds catch up to you.
 In this scenario, we’d recommend making that your second day at whatever the first park might be (likely Magic Kingdom or Epcot), and not trying to go for broke on the park’s most popular attractions.

 The alternative is booking FastPass+ as normal for your first park, trying to do as many high profile attractions as possible, and showing up at Disney’s Hollywood Studios with zero FastPass+ bookings in hand.
 This Half-Day Disney’s Hollywood Studios Touring Plan is going to assume the latter approach, primarily because that’s the more difficult strategy (and this plan is more or less the same–except easier–if you have FastPass+).